In Advertising Cloud DSP, you can create and manage audience segments and audience sets, which you can use as targets for your placements:

 Saved audiences allow media planners to group audiences as needed, by including and excluding multiple segments using complex Boolean logic.
 The size of each individual segment and the total audience size are indicated as you build an audience.
 Campaign executioners can then simply select one or more saved audiences as placement targets rather than manually configure audience targets for each placement.

 Additional audience types are also available for placement targeting.

-Contact your Adobe account manager for more information.
+Contact your Adobe account team for more information.

 You can target your placements to all of the following types of audiences.

-All user-created audience sets that were saved in Advertising Cloud DSP.
+All user-created audience sets that were saved in DSP.

-All user-created audience segments that were created in Advertising Cloud DSP:
+All user-created audience segments that were created in DSP:

 Custom segments for users who visited specific webpages and users exposed to impressions of specific ads.